JohnOkal/testing/_posts/2021-01-02-data-comparison-script.md

 ### **Code**
 It is important to note that in order for this code to work, the data structure must remain unchanged from one time period to the next.
 Column name changes will cause the script to be uncomparable.

-First, we import relevant libraries and CSV's.
-CSV files can be stored locally or in a database.
 ```python
 import pandas as pd
 import numpy as np